List of Shortland Street characters introduced in 1998: Dean Cochrane

 Dean Cochrane first appeared in late 1998.
 The character was axed alongside many other cast members as part of a revamp in 2001.
-Dean was the childhood love of Moira Crombie (Geraldine Brophy), however the clinic were shocked with the revelation that Moira had spent time in prison for crime Dean committed.
+Dean was the childhood love of Moira Crombie (Geraldine Brophy), however the clinic was shocked with the revelation that Moira had spent time in prison for crime Dean committed.
 He apologized and shouted her and the family a free trip to visit Moira's husband Earl (Murray Keane) as the year ended.
 Following Earl's death in 1999, Dean and Moira realised they were in love and got together as the new millennium came in.
-Dean and Moira married and he was shocked to discover he had a daughter, Erin Kingston (Emma Lahana).
+Dean and Moira married, and he was shocked to discover he had a daughter, Erin Kingston (Emma Lahana).
 When Dean accused Moira's nephew Eamon (Neill Rea) of being a rapist, the couple briefly separated until Dean's theory proved to be true.
 In 2001 Dean decided to leave Ferndale to be closer to Erin and the Crombie's followed soon after to help run a Bed and breakfast motel.